• Skip to main content

 I am 72 years old.
 My back pain was primarily in the morning upon arising…Pilates, yoga and toe touches help somewhat in stretching out those muscles.
 But, when I started using my Teeter Inversion Table, the difference was like night and day.
 After the first usage, I could stand and walk straight upright and the effect would last until the next day…I’ve found that if I do NOT use the inversion table for three or four days that my distorted walk and back pain tends to come back.
 So, I use the inversion table at least once and sometimes twice per day to keep my body more limber.

-2. Long-term and complete cure – this is achieved by the rehydrating of the discs.
+2. Long-term and possible complete cure – this is achieved by rehydrating of the discs.
 When you give your discs this “break” from gravity, it allows for the moisture to be absorbed into the soft tissue of the discs, allowing for nutrients to absorb better and thus promoting the natural healing of a bulging, slipped, or herniated disc in your spine.

 But you won’t achieve that in one session, give it a few weeks and maybe you could cancel your back surgery.
 Many people have.